William Wordsworth’s Lake District

 St Oswald’s Church, Grasmere

-At the age of 80, Wordsworth died of pleurisy and was buried in St Oswald’s Church in Grasmere.
+William Wordsworth died of pleurisy aged 80 and was buried in St Oswald’s Church in Grasmere.
 His wife, Mary died nine years later and was buried alongside her husband.
 You can visit the final resting place of the great poet in the graveyard of St Oswald’s Church.
 There you will find a simple headstone marking their burial site.

 The Lake District was once a great inspiration for poets, authors and artists such as William Wordsworth.
 So perhaps it can become an inspiration for you on your next visit to this beautiful part of the world.